mypreview/Conj/docs/importing-dummy-data.md

 ## Image may be subject to copyright

-!> Images imported within the dummy data may be subject to copyright which can **NOT** be used on a live site, nor redistributed and are for demo purposes only.
+!> Images imported within the dummy data may be subject to copyright which can **NOT** be used on a live site, nor redistributed and are for demonstration purposes only.

 !> Images or videos imported within the demo content are **NOT** included to your purchase.
 In case you are willing to use any of them on your website, you need to acquire the appropriate license.